kosiu1231/kosiu1231/README.md

 - 🌱 I’m currently learning **React**

-- :mailbox: I'm currently looking for an internship as a frontend developer
+- :mailbox: Looking for an internship as a frontend developer

 - :art: Some of my Photoshop projects are available [here](https://imgur.com/a/sjThAMT)